Gold stars

 “Maybe one of these days I’ll be able to give myself a gold star for being ordinary, and maybe one of these days I’ll give myself a gold star for being extraordinary — for persisting.
 And maybe one day I won’t need to have a star at all.” ~Sue Bender, Plain and Simple

-In our early grade school years, teachers rewarded our best efforts with little gold stickers shaped like stars.
-Remember the delicious rush of achievement you felt every time your test came back with a gold star at the top?
+In our early grade school years, teachers rewarded our best efforts with gold star-shaped stickers.
+Remember the delicious rush of achievement you felt every time your test came back with a bright gold star at the top?

-Even when we’re old enough to judge the quality of our own work, some of us still need validation or approval from others — awards, praise, or “likes” on social media.
+Even when we’re old enough to judge the quality of our own work, some of us still need validation or approval from others.
+We might strive for special awards, extra praise, or a constant stream of “likes” on our social media posts.
 But as today’s quote reminds us, when we’re truly fulfilled and confident, we don’t need those little gold stars anymore. ~Cindy La Ferle